Dolphins coach: Ryan Fitzpatrick is front-runner in QB race

 DAVIE, Fla.
-(AP) — Josh Rosen is starting to look like a backup, and the perennial problem of bad blocking has prompted a coaching staff change less than a week into training camp.
+(AP) — Josh Rosen is looking like a backup, and the perennial problem of bad blocking has prompted a coaching staff change less than a week into training camp.

 Otherwise, the Miami Dolphins’ offense is taking shape nicely.

-Rosen joined the Dolphins in April as their latest hope to become a franchise quarterback, but on Tuesday, coach Brian Flores said journeyman Ryan Fitzpatrick has emerged as the front-runner for the starting job.
+Rosen joined the Dolphins in April as their latest hope to become a franchise quarterback.
+But on Tuesday, coach Brian Flores said journeyman Ryan Fitzpatrick has emerged as the front-runner for the starting job.

 “Ryan Fitzpatrick is leading the way,” Flores said.
 “He has been more productive.
 He runs the offense very efficiently.
 He has great rapport with the entire team; he has a lot of leadership ability.